geopm/geopm/service/docs/source/geopm_agent_ffnet.7.rst

     This is currently an experimental agent and is only available when building GEOPM with the ``--enable-beta`` flag.
 The agent is subject to change, including being combined with other agents.
-Also, this agent requires a neural net json file, the format of which is described by the schema domainnetmap_neural_net.schema.json and a region hint recommender json file described by the schema regionhintrecommender_fmap.schema.json.
+Also, this agent requires a neural net JSON file, the format of which is described by the schema domainnetmap_neural_net.schema.json and a region hint recommender JSON file described by the schema regionhintrecommender_fmap.schema.json.
 Without these inputs, the agent
     will throw an error.
 The autogeneration of these files is future work.